Collective cluster nucleation dynamics in quantum magnets

-We now turn our focus to the study of the kinetics of the formation of unconfined clusters.
-To increase the probability of observing cluster growth, we coherently increase the Rydberg population initially before quenching to the deconfinement resonance.
-To this end, we pulse the Rydberg laser resonantly for a short time to prepare about $\qty{4}{\percent}$ of the atoms delocalized in the Rydberg state.
-While the Rabi driving is off for $\qty{200}{\nano\second}$, we jump to the deconfinement resonance and switch on the Rabi drive with $\Omega_\text{max}$.
+We now turn our focus to the study of the kinetics of the formation of deconfined clusters.
+To increase the probability of observing cluster-growth, we coherently increase the population in $\ket|\uparrow>$ initially before quenching to the deconfinement resonance.
+Specifically, we pulse the Rydberg laser resonantly for a short time to prepare about $\qty{4}{\percent}$ of the atoms delocalized in the $\ket|\uparrow>$ state.
+While the transverse field is zero for $\qty{200}{\nano\second}$, we jump $h_z$ to the deconfinement resonance and then switch on the transverse field with $\Omega=2\pi\times\qty{2.0}{MHz}$.
 In \autoref{fig:3}a we show the mean size of the two largest clusters as a function of time together with the mean size of the cluster conditioned to only one cluster identified in the run.
-We observe rapid and approximately linear-in-time growth of the clusters.
-In the single cluster case, we observe a growth with constant rate $R = 12\pm2\,\Omega_\text{max}$.
-The growth rate is much faster than the maximum group velocity expected for domain growth in 1D $R_{1D} = 2\Omega_\text{max}$, which follows analytically from the motion of free domain walls~\cite{fogedby1978-cg, kormos2017-cg}.
+Discarding the short-time dynamics up to about $\qty{250}{\nano \second}$ which is influenced by the finite rise time of our laser pulses~\cite{supplement}, we observe rapid and approximately linear-in-time growth of the clusters.
+In the single cluster case, we extract a constant rate $R = (12\pm2\,)\Omega$.
+This rate is much larger than expected from the maximum group velocity for domain growth in 1D $R_{1D} = 2\Omega$, which follows analytically from the motion of free domain walls~\cite{fogedby1978-cg, kormos2017-cg}.
 We attribute this speed-up to the presence of multiple bonds, over which growth is active simultaneously.
-If several clusters are present, the growth rate is initially unchanged, but the growth slows down for the largest cluster at later times, when the size of the second largest cluster approximately saturates.
-We interpret this simultaneous slowdown as a signature of cluster-cluster interactions, which reduce the effective space available for growth.
-This picture is supported by the data in \autoref{fig:3}b, where we show the number of cluster collisions, defined as the number of bonds on which cluster growth is blocked by a nearby cluster.
-The collisions show qualitatively similar dynamics as the mean largest cluster size, indicating signs of saturation when the cluster growth slows down.
+If several clusters are present, the rate is initially unchanged, but the growth slows down for the largest cluster at later times, when the size of the second largest cluster approximately saturates.
+We interpret this simultaneous slowdown as a signature of cluster-cluster interactions, which reduce the number of bonds available for growth.
+This picture is supported by the data in \autoref{fig:3}b, where we show the number of cluster collisions, defined as the number of bonds on which cluster-growth is blocked by a nearby cluster.
+The collisions show qualitatively similar dynamics as the mean largest cluster size, indicating signs of saturation when the cluster-growth slows down.
 Finally, we show the temporal evolution of the distribution of cluster sizes in \autoref{fig:3}c.
-From being initially peaked, the distribution broadens even quicker than its mean value shifts towards larger sizes.
+From being initially peaked, the distribution broadens quicker than its mean value shifts towards larger sizes.
 The effect of the initially increased Rydberg population is to suppress small clusters, as reflected in the difference of the late time distribution to the steady state histogram obtained without the initial pulse (cf. \autoref{fig:2}e).